SiliconLabs/peripheral_examples/series2/timer/timer_single_pulse_generation_polled/readme.txt

 timer_single_pulse_generation_polled

-This project demonstrates the generation of a single pulse signal using output compare.
-TIMER is initialized for output compare on Compare/Capture channel 0, which is routed to the GPIO Pin specified below.
-The buffered compare values are set such that a single pulse is generated.
+This project demonstrates polled single pulse generation using TIMER output compare.
+Capture/compare channel 0 is configured to toggle the output pin (PA5) on each compare event.
+The first compare event is set for NUM_SEC_DELAY seconds after the TIMER starts counting.
+The pin is driven high when the match occurs, and the second compare event then is set to occur PULSE_WIDTH milliseconds after the first compare event and to toggle the output low.

 Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand